Karl F. Lopker: UC Santa Barbara affiliation

 In addition to attending college at UCSB, Lopker and his wife were both honored by the UC Santa Barbara Alumni Association's "Distinguished Alumni Award" in 1998.
 The Lopkers made a major donation to the university which resulted in the first endowed chair in computer science at the College of Engineering.

 Personal life and death

 Lopker married business partner and UCSB alumnae, Pamela Meyer, in 1981 and would later have two children.
-On August 25, 2018, it was announced that Lopker had died of prostate cancer, 13 years after diagnosis.
+On August 25, 2018, Lopker died of prostate cancer, 13 years after diagnosis.